ktakashi/sagittarius-scheme/README.md

 Since 0.5.6, Sagittarius's REPL is renamed to `sagittarius` and legacy `sash` is kept as a symbolic link.
-If you don't need the symbolic link then you can put the `INSTALL_SYMLINK` option off as following;
+If you don't need the symbolic link then you can put the `INSTALL_SYMLINK` option off as the following:

     % cmake . -DINSTALL_SYMLINK=0

-After installing Boehm GC, go to the directory `gc-7.2` and type commands below and re-run `cmake`.
-Make sure you delete `CMakeCache.txt` to re-run `cmake` command.

-    % make
-    % make test

 After a successful compilation, it is possible to install Sagittarius to the location specified by `CMAKE_INSTALL_PREFIX` or default system